This delivery truck is empty!ADD SOME PRODUCTS

 added to delivery

-Natural rind cheese with nutty, buttery notes and a crystalline texture, that is aged for up to 12 months.
+Natural rind cheese with nutty, buttery notes and a crystalline texture.
+Aged for up to 12 months at a tomme.

 This tomme is named “POHAKU”, which means “Stone” in Hawaiian, as the exterior rind has the look and feel of natural stone.